MinnowBoard-org/website/elements/tuto-reader/tutorials/alternate-firmware/docs/installing-alternate-firmware.md

 This tutorial provides instructions for installing alternate firmware on your MinnowBoard MAX or Turbot: Coreboot, WinZent, and U-Boot.

+### Components

+To complete these steps you will need the following:

+- MinnowBoard MAX or Turbot

 ### Coreboot
 Coreboot (formerly known as LinuxBIOS) is a free and open source extended firmware platform that delivers a fast and secure boot experience for embedded systems as an